It’s not about how fast or far you go.

 Whether you pair up with your bestie or form a dream team at work, having someone else to motivate and support you makes all the difference.

 Keep it consistent

-You can connect to Strava or Fitbit, or log in your K’s manually every day to show your progress.
-We want to help you form a consistent, healthy habit, so we’ll support you every step of the way, every day.
-Check out our resources page for top tips to keep you on track, and your inbox for weekly inspiration.
+You can connect to Strava or Fitbit, or log in your K’s manually to show your progress.
+We want to help you form a consistent, healthy habit, so we’ll support you every step of the way.
+Our resources page has top tips to keep you on track, and we'll email you inspiration and encouragement.
 You can also join our Facebook group to connect with your fellow participants!

 K’s for R U OK? is an opportunity for you to connect with others and build good habits.
 Ask for support and share your progress with us (#ksforruok) and the world!
 You’re doing something epic.
 Be proud and share it out LOUD.
 Every step you take and every conversation you have brings us closer to a world where we’re connected and protected from suicide.